amazon-archives/aws-appsync-chat-starter-react/README.md

 ## Building, Deploying and Publishing

-1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create a S3 bucket (DEV) and/or a CloudFront distribution (PROD).
+1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).

 2. Build and publish the application: